RoboticsLabURJC/2018-tfg-alvaro_paniagua/README.md

 ![WebSim index page](/docs/websimScreen.png)

-Now write your code using the API shown below.
+Now write your code using the API shown below or use Blockly blocks.

 ## API